zentio/documentation/rest_api/index.rst

  Name           Required  Description
  =============  ========  ==================================================================================================
- customer          yes    The story's customer id or email. user              yes    The story's user id or email.
- subject           yes    The story's subject. message           yes    The story's message. extendedModel     no     The story's extended model.
+ customer          yes    The story's customer id or email. user              yes    The story's user id or email. subject           yes    The story's subject. message           yes    The story's message. extendedModel     no     The story's extended model. state             no     The story's state.
+Possible values are *open* and *closed*.
+Defaults to open. priority          no     The story's priority.
+Possible values are *low*, *normal* and *high*.
+Defaults to normal. createdAt         no     The story's creation date.
+Possible values are all combinations of date and time in a format, which are valid constructs for PHP's DateTime-class.
+Defaults to current timestamp. updatedAt         no     The story's last update date.
+Possible values are all combinations of date and time in a format, which are valid constructs for PHP's DateTime-class.
+Defaults to current timestamp.
  =============  ========  ==================================================================================================

 **Response Sample**